HoangCaoNhatMinh-010/Public_PlanOne_TrivialSelfLearningProgrammingRepository/README.txt

-/* This is used to describe about this 'place', will contain any of my sample code snippet(s), written by using some programming languages like Java, Ruby, C# (For example) */
+/* This is used to describe about this 'place', will contain any of my sample code snippet(s), written by using a programming language like JavaScript; a markup language like HTML; and a style sheet language like CSS (For example) */